evanx/redishub-legacy/README.md

 ##### Why does the site redirect to this Github page?

-Currently all HTTP requests are redirected, the home page, and some other pages e.g. `/about.`
+Currently all HTTP requests are redirected, and some HTTPS URLs, e.g. the home page and `/about.`

 I wanted to focus on client cert auth first, so no login/signup facility yet.

-Having said that, you effectively can:
+Having said that, you can:
 - signup via Telegram.org to `@redishub_bot`
 - login your web browser using your self-signed client cert

 ##### How do I generate an RedisHub admin cert?

-You will Specify the authoritative Telegram.org username for the RedisHub account.
+You specify the authoritative Telegram.org username for the RedisHub account.

 You can try the following script:
 ```shell
 curl -s https://raw.githubusercontent.com/evanx/redishub/master/bin/generate.cert.sh |
   bash -u /dev/stdin $telegramUser
 ```
-where you must substitute `$telegramUser` as used for the RedisHub account.
+where you must substitute `$telegramUser` for yours.

 Note that it will install some dependencies via `curl` piped into bash as follows:
 ```shell